-If you are planning on bringing food into Mexico, there are certain foods allowed by Mexico Customs as long as they are intended for personal consumption and do not risk bringing disease or pests into the country.
+If you are planning on bringing food into Mexico, there are certain foods allowed by Mexican Customs as long as they are intended for personal consumption and do not risk bringing disease or pests into the country.
 Although these items are allowed into the country, they are still subject to inspection by customs.

 - Smoking tobacco